telerik/blazor-docs/components/filemanager/toolbar.md

 The default Toolbar renders automatically when you declare the FileManager component.
 Additional Toolbar configuration is not required.

-The default Toolbar contains the following built-in tools (rendered in this exact order):
+The default FileManager Toolbar contains the following built-in tools (rendered in this exact order):

 @[template](/_contentTemplates/common/parameters-table-styles.md#table-layout)